HesamoddinMonfared/jpa-hibernate-tutorials/jpa-one-to-many-bidirectional -demo/Readme.md

 ## Notes:
-I have been working with hibernate for quite some time and I’ve realized that the best way to model a one-to-many relationship is to use just @ManyToOne annotation on the child entity.
+The idea with bidirectional one-to-many association is to allow you to keep a collection of child entities in the parent, and enable you to persist and retrieve the child entities via the parent entity.
+This is made possible via Hibernate’s entity state transitions and dirty checking mechanism.